Tangent Space Excitation Ansatz for Quantum Circuits

+Before moving further, we would like to mention that this ansatz is based on the single quasi-particle picture, and thus not expected to capture the full continuum spectrum with many-particle excitations.
+The latter can be approximated by taking a linear combination of single-particle dispersion relation.
+For a more precise description, a two-particle ansatz has been proposed in MPS~\cite{Vanderstraeten2015b} and is beyond the scope of this work.
+In the following we will numerically demonstrate in both 1D and 2D that this approach represents a state-of-the-art advancement for quantum excited-state algorithm.

 \textit{Numerical results in 1D.--} The first model we consider is the 1D transverse field Ising (TFI) model with Hamiltonian: $H_{\text{1D}} = -\sum_{i=1}^{N} Z_iZ_{i+1}+gX_i$, where $g>0$ and periodic boundary condition (PBC) is imposed.
-This model has a $\mathbb{Z}_2$ parity symmetry with symmetry operator $U_{\mathbb{Z}_2}=\prod_i X_i$.
-When $g<1$ the model is in the ferromagnetic phase with $\mathbb{Z}_2$ spontaneous symmetry breaking order, while for $g>1$ the ground state is unique.
+This model has a $\mathbb{Z}_2$ parity symmetry with symmetry operator $U_{\mathbb{Z}_2}=\prod_i X_i$, which spontaneously breaks when $g<1$.
+The spectrum can be labeled by parity and momentum quantum numbers.